Improved homological stability for configuration spaces after inverting 2: Introduction

 This result partially improved on the work of Church in \cite{Ch} who obtained a range of $i \leq k-1$ for all orientable manifolds with finitely-generated rational cohomology.
 Church's and Randal-Williams' theorems can be rephrased as saying that if you invert all primes the stability slope increases from $1/2$ to $1$.
 We ask the question: If you only invert some primes, how much if at all does the stability slope increase?
 We prove that a stability slope of $1$ holds after only inverting the prime $2$.

 \begin{theorem} Let $M$ be a non-compact connected manifold of dimension at least $3$.
-The stabilization map induces an isomorphism for $i \leq k$. \end{theorem}
+The stabilization map induces an isomorphism $t_* \colon H_i(C_k(M);\Z[1/2]) \m H_i(C_{k+1}(M);\Z[1/2])$ for $i \leq k$. \end{theorem}

-By considering $C_1(\R^n) $ and $C_2(\R^n)$, we see that the above theorem is optimal in the following sense: A stability slope of $1$ does not hold in dimension $2$ with $\Z[1/2]$ coefficients nor in any dimension greater than $1$ with coefficients in a ring where $2$ is non-zero and not invertible.
-We do not consider affine linear ranges in this paper, but our techniques also apply in that setting.
-For example, one could show that the range $i \leq k-1$ holds with $\Z[1/2]$ coefficients in dimension two.
+By considering $C_1(\R^n) $ and $C_2(\R^n)$, we see that the above theorem is optimal in the following sense: a stability slope of $1$ does not hold in dimension $2$ with $\Z[1/2]$ coefficients nor in any dimension greater than $1$ with coefficients in a ring where $2$ is non-zero and not invertible.
+Though we do not consider affine linear ranges in this paper, our techniques apply to establish improved ranges for configuration spaces of surfaces but with an offset as in \cite{Ch}.
+In work in progress, Zachary Himes has used these ideas to establish a slope $(p-1)/p$ range for configuration spaces of surfaces with $\mathbb F_p$-coefficients

 Our proof is a streamlining of Segal's proof in \cite{Se}.
 We avoid the need to consider symmetric products by using Cohen's results in \cite{CLM} instead of Nakaoka's results in \cite{N2}.
 The use of Cohen's calculations is in fact essential as Segal obtains the best result one could hope for given Nakaoka's work as input.
 Interestingly, the calculations of Cohen were available to Segal at the time and were even cited by him in \cite{Se}.
 One can also generalize Randal-Williams' proof to obtain our main theorem if one uses Cohen's calculations, see \cite{palmercantero} (in fact, Cantero and Palmer independently proved our result at the same time).
 It seems harder to use Church's argument in \cite{Ch} to get any torsion or integral information.
 He proved representation stability for the rational cohomology groups of ordered configuration spaces.
 In positive characteristic, there is no simple relationship between the cohomology of ordered and unordered configuration spaces.